-March is Whio Awareness Month, a time to promote awareness for this unique and iconic duck.
+March was Whio Awareness Month, a time we promote awareness for this unique and iconic duck.
 Despite the whio being on our $10 note, very few people know about it, or how important they are to our high country river systems.
-The plan for March 2017 is to have whio ‘go viral’.
-Check out all the activities you can get involved in this month and find out how you can help boost awareness for the whio.
+In March 2017 we had a range of activities to get people involved and help boost awareness for the whio.

 The Great Whio Adventure Competition

-The winners of the Great Whio Adventure competition will go on an epic family trip (two adults/two kids) to go and see the whio in the wild with the Department of Conservation.
-To enter, you’ll just need to pull your best duckface, snap a selfie and upload it right here.
-Then let us know why you want to save the whio.
-Feel free to share your whio duckface entry on your own social media networks and encourage your friends to enter too.
+The winner of the Great Whio Adventure competition will go on an epic family trip (two adults/two kids) to go and see the whio in the wild with the Department of Conservation.
+Over 200 entrants pulled their best duckfaces, snapped a selfie and uploaded it right to the Whio Forever website.
+Then they let us know why they wanted to save the whio.

 Whio Awareness Month Colouring Competition